nirizr/rematch/docs/installation.rst

 We provide a docker container with Rematch server installed and configured with nginx, mysql, rabbitmq and celery micro components.
-This makes server deployment a lot easier however a docker installation and roughly 1 GB of free space is required.
+This makes server deployment a lot easier however a docker installation and roughly 1 GB of free space are required.

-The docker container is not in the docker hub, but the the following docker-compose command can be used to build docker inside the rematch repository:
+The docker container is not in the docker hub, but the the following docker-compose command can be used to build and fire up a docker, when run inside the rematch
+repository:

 .. code-block:: console